mathewsanders/Scrubber/README.md

 }
 ````

-Dragging the `UISlider` lets you examine the animation at any intermediate step.
+`ScrubContainerView` adds a `UISlider` that lets you scrub through the animation
+and look at it at any intermediate step.

 <img src="./assets/scrubber-simple-1.gif" width="320">

-`ScrubContainerView` also exposes a closure named `startState`.
-This closure
-defines the state of properties at the start of an animation:
+If you wrap the expressions that define the default set-up of the animation,
+`ScrubContainerView` also adds a play button that allows you to watch the
+animation perform with it's defined duration and timing curve.

 ````Swift
 container.startState = {